Unweighted GPA Calculator

 Formula

 The unweighted GPA is calculated by converting letter grades to numerical values (A=4.0, B=3.0, etc.), summing all values, and dividing by the total number of courses.
-AP, Honors, and IB courses receive no additional weight.
+AP, Honors, and IB courses receive no additional weight, making this calculation straightforward.

-Unweighted GPA = Σ(Grade Points) ÷ Number of Courses
+Unweighted GPA = Total Grade Points ÷ Number of Courses

 Key Differences: Weighted vs Unweighted GPA